-- Stitch width keys - 2 Stitch length keys
+- Thread tension keys

-- Stitch width (mm)
+- 2 Stitch width keys

-- Stitch length (mm)
+- 3 Stitch length keys

-- For details on selecting a stitch, refer to "Selecting stitching" (page 70).

-- The stitch width and length are changed.
+- 1 Upper thread tension - 2 Stitch width (mm) - 3 Stitch length (mm) - For details on selecting a stitch, refer to "Selecting stitching" (page 70). - For details on changing the thread tension, refer to "Changing the tension of the upper thread" (page 56). - The thread tension and stitch width and length are changed.

-Press (Manual memory key).
+Press 💫 (Manual memory key).

-- "Saving..." appears while the settings for the stitch width and stitch length are being saved. - After the settings for the stitch width and stitch length are saved, the initial stitch screen appears again. - The next time that the stitch is selected, the saved settings are the first ones that are displayed. - To clear the saved settings and return the stitch width and length to their default settings, press (\$\infty\$) (Reset key).
+- "Saving..." appears while the settings for the thread tension, stitch width and stitch length are being saved. - After the settings for the thread tension, stitch width and stitch length are saved, the initial stitch screen appears again. - The next time that the stitch is selected, the saved settings are the first ones that are displayed. - To clear the saved settings and return the thread tension and stitch width and length to their default settings, press (Reset key).
 To use the default settings the next time that the stitch is selected, press (Manual memory key) to save the settings.